Overview

 domainUrls | String[] | Optional.
 A set of domains for which Knot should explicitly not clear cookies. |

 entryPoint | String | Optional.
-The specific entry point from within your app where you are initializing the Knot SDK (e.g. onboarding ). |
+The specific entry point from within your app where you are initializing the Knot SDK (e.g. onboarding ).
+The following special characters are not permitted in entrypoint strings: |

 Open the session

-To begin the flow, use the open
+To begin the flow, use theopen

 method with a context